midhunkalarikkal/FullDomain/Notes/Nodejs.md

 So while importing these things outside of the folder we dont need to use the index.js file name in the path, by default it will take it from the index.js file of the folder

-the main advantage of this method is that we can encapsulate the modules and the varibale and the functions so theat the module which is importing these things will not need to worry about the location of these things
+the main advantage of this method is that we can encapsulate the modules and the varibale and the functions so that the module which is importing these things will not need to worry about the location of these things